Carolforever/CTestRobot/README.md

 ### Use

 ```
-# Put the projects to be tested into /CTestRobot/projects and finish all the required pre-processing steps before ./configure(e.g. installing dependencies required by the project)
+# Put the projects to be tested into /CTestRobot/projects and finish all the required pre-processing steps before autoconf(e.g. installing dependencies required by the project)
+# Makefile of the project to be tested need to use CC == gcc
-# localhost:8080/lsc
+# start mysql service
+# run ./CTestRobot -config config.json in CTestRobot
+# see the page in localhost:8080/lsc, and fill in the information
 ```

 ## Input Explanation
 ```
 # configure_cmd and make_cmd， there's nothing to explain, just for the project to build.
+If the project doesn't require configure_cmd, just don't enter it
 # proj_name will be used as the name of the project's test result file in /CTestRobot/result
 # mysql_info, follow the template "username:passwd@tcp(localhost:3306)/database_name"
 ```